-The Federal Direct Loan Program has been in existence since the early 1990's and provides two types of loans: Subsidized Loans and Unsubsidized Loans.
-A Subsidized loan means that the government pays the interest on your loan while you are in school, in your grace period, or in deferment.
-The interest rate is fixed at 4.66% for the 2014-2015 school year as of July 1,2014.
+The Federal Direct Loan Program has been in existence since the early 1990s and provides two types of loans: Subsidized Loans and Unsubsidized Loans.
+A Subsidized Loan means that the government pays the interest on your loan while you are in school, in your grace period, or in deferment.
+See the table below for the current academic year's interest rate and fees.

 An Unsubsidized Loan accrues interest while you are in school and you are responsible for the interest payments.
 The interest payments can be made while you are in school or this amount will be added to the principal of the loan.
-The interest rate is a fixed rate of 4.66%.
-Both of these loans have a 1.073% processing fee.
-This amount is taken out before funds are sent to the school on the student's behalf.
+See the table below for the current academic year's interest rate and fees.

 To qualify for a Subsidized Loan you must demonstrate financial need.
 This is done by taking the information on your FAFSA form and analyzing it compared with your other financial aid.
 To qualify for an Unsubsidized Loan you do not have to demonstrate financial need, but the costs of your education must exceed any other financial aid you have been awarded.

 To receive a Direct student loan a student borrower must be either a U.S. Citizen, U.S. National or eligible non-citizen and not be in default on any education loan or owe a refund on any education grant.
 The student must be at least half-time (6 credits) during a semester to receive this loan.
 Please refer to the award letter sent to you by the NNU Financial Aid Office to determine the type(s) and amount of Direct student loan you are eligible to receive.
 Once you have this information, you can apply online for the Direct student loan.